gitMatGaj/SwimWorld/README.md

 After registration you can login to the SwimWorld website as a common user.
 If you are admin you can also see list of users, add new admin, upgrade common users to the admin and delete other users.(CRUD)

-# Which technologies i use:
+# Which technologies i used:
 - Java
 - Spring Framework/MVC/Security
 - Hibernate ORM